annacakes281/annas-cookbook-blog/README.md

 ### **_Optimisations_**

 To help with optimisations foe the blog, I used the Bootstrap framework classes for styling CSS - as well as adding my own media queries in.
-Using Bootstrap classes have allowed for near complete optimisation when viewing on different screensizes/viewports which has been very helpful and useful during the creating of this project, as well as for the general design of the layout.
+Using Bootstrap classes have allowed for near complete optimisation when viewing on different screen sizes/viewports which has been very helpful and useful during the creating of this project, as well as for the general design of the layout.
 By adding some media queries in, I also was able to change some of the CSS that I needed to function and optimise correctly for better responsiveness.

 - The nav bar becomes collapsed when it reaches certain dimensions to allow for a cleaner look.
 - The entire homepage also becomes more condensed the smaller the viewport is and then becomes more responsive for a better optimised view for users on smaller screens.
-- Each of the pages will also follow suite and become more responsive depending on the screensize
+- Each of the pages will also follow suite and become more responsive depending on the screen size

 <em>Nav Bar Collapse</em>
 <img src="readme_images/navbar_optimised.jpg">